Does it take you hours to drop off to sleep? Don’t worry, here are 20 scientifically proven strategies to fall asleep

 If you think loud music is the worst companion when trying to sleep, this is true.
 Instead, research evidence exemplifies how music with slow rhythm of 60 to 80 beats a minute, can boost sleep quality and make you peaceful, relaxed and ready to fall asleep.
 In fact, studies show that classical music in particular can have a healing effect on people with depression.

 10) Avoid exposure to noise

 What you need especially if you have trouble sleeping is a quiet sleep environment.
 A 2016 study examining the quality of sleep and the factors influencing sleep duration, indicated that noise was among the most commonly reported reasons for poor sleep.

-A great way to isolate noises is through using a white noise machine.
-This sort of device helps minimize any unwanted sounds leaving you undistracted to fall asleep.
+A great way to isolate noises is through using a white noise sleep device.
+These sort of machines help mask any unwanted sounds leaving you undistracted to fall asleep.